Privacy Policy

 Facilities

-• Library & Information Services maintains information forms related to lost and found recovery.
+- Library & Information Services maintains forms related to lost and found recovery.
 These paper forms capture name and email address and are securely stored for one semester and then destroyed.
 JMU Libraries follows the procedures detailed on the JMU Lost and Found page.

-• Library & Information Services maintains a record of the eID, date/time, and room location for Book A Group Study.
+- Library & Information Services maintains a record of the eID, date/time, and room location for group study rooms.
+This information is stored on servers maintained by Springshare, the vendor for these services, and is accessible by JMU Libraries staff.

 Reference and Instruction Services

-Workshop and programming services use a registration system that collects name, employee ID, email, and department.
-Data from these services is also entered into MyMadison and is accessible by JMU faculty and staff.
+Workshop and programming services use a registration system that collects name, email, status, and JMU College or Unit.
+This information is stored on servers maintained by Springshare, the vendor for these services, and is accessible by JMU Libraries staff.
 These records are retained perpetually.

 Sometimes, library instruction, programming, consultations, or research assistance may make use of tools such as Google Apps or other non-JMU tools.
 Information acquired through these tools may be maintained for internal assessment purposes.

-• All library technology is covered by JMU IT policies, which are listed here.
+- All library technology is covered by JMU IT policies.
 Certain information about workstation sessions is logged by JMU IT, please review the Appropriate Use of Information Technology policy.
 Generally, all information stored locally on publicly available library computers is cleared when the user logs off.
 Ensure the security of your information by never leaving your computer unattended in a public area and by logging out or restarting the computer when you’re finished.

 Library Website and Authentication for Electronic Resources